coq/coq/doc/ltac2.md

 Beware, Ltac1 **cannot** access variables from the Ltac2 scope.
 One is limited to the use of standalone function calls.

+### Low-level API

+There exists a lower-level FFI into Ltac1 that is not recommended for daily use, which is available in the `Ltac2.Ltac1` module.
+This API allows to directly manipulate dynamically-typed Ltac1 values, either through the function calls, or using the `ltac1val` quotation.
+The latter parses the same as `ltac1`, but has type `Ltac2.Ltac1.t` instead of `unit`, and dynamically behaves as an Ltac1 thunk, i.e. `ltac1val:(foo)` corresponds to the tactic closure that Ltac1 would generate from `idtac; foo`.

+Due to intricate dynamic semantics, understanding when Ltac1 value quotations focus is very hard.
+This is why some functions return a continuation-passing style value, as it can dispatch dynamically between focused and unfocused behaviour.

 ## Ltac2 from Ltac1